wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-lob-apps/includes/6-summary-and-knowledge-check.md

-In this module you learned about Click-to-Run packaging with Office 365 ProPlus and how it provides new options to configure, deliver, and keep your Office apps up-to-date.
+In this module you learned about delivery options for installing applications, and about Click-to-Run packaging with Office 365 ProPlus and how it provides new options to configure, deliver, and keep your Office apps up-to-date.